csfeeser/ansible_essentials/thursday_challenge.md

 <img src="https://geekflare.com/wp-content/uploads/2021/10/minecraft-hosting-vultr.png" width="500"/>

 Good morning!
 Today's challenge will involve the following concepts from yesterday:

 - error handling
 - handlers
 - vars_prompt

-Below is a snippet of tasks taken from the [Minecraft role](https://galaxy.ansible.com/rzfeeser/ansible_role_minecraft) we looked at yesterday.
-Please make the following improvements:
+**Below is playbook that automates installing a Minecraft server on an Ubuntu host!
+Minecraft is an internationally popular video game that allows players of all ages to get together online and build whatever they want!
+But installing/maintaining a Minecraft server can be a pain...
+Ansible to the rescue!**

+Please make the following improvements to this playbook:

 1. Add a `rescue` to the "Install apps for minecraft server" block.
-The action that the rescue takes is up to you.
+Have one of the rescue tasks uninstall the applications.
+Then have a second rescue task throw an intentional error announcing that the apps have been uninstalled.

 0. The task "Restart fail2ban" is a conditional task... we only need this task to run if a change to the app `fail2ban` has occurred.
 Change this task to a handler that is notified by the task "Copy fail2ban (ssh protection)".